Skip to main content

 403 ForbiddenKYC-403-001KYC verification required for this actionComplete KYC verification first

-404 Not FoundKYC-404-001No KYC applicant record foundStart verification with POST /v0/kyc/access-token
+404 Not FoundKYC-404-001No KYC applicant record foundStart verification (generate an access token) or create an applicant — see endpoints below

 500 Internal Server ErrorKYC-500-001Internal error processing KYCRetry; contact support if persistent